 Traditional medical treatment for sciatica can sometimes be not as effective or ineffective for individuals, but nerve flossing is an option that could help.
 Flossing is not something individuals expect to hear from a medical professional treating their sciatica.
 However, when sciatica does not respond to common treatment methods like light physical activity or medications, a physician, chiropractor, or physical therapist might suggest combining traditional treatment with nerve flossing to alleviate sciatic nerve pain.

-The nerves can get jammed/stuck between the tissues and are not able to move, flex as they should.
-Nerve flossing involves performing gentle exercises to mobilize and stretch the nerves that help reduce irritation, inflammation, and improve mobility, especially in the hips.
+The nerves can get jammed/stuck between the tissues and cannot move or flex as they should.
+Nerve flossing involves performing gentle exercises to mobilize and stretch the nerves that help reduce irritation and inflammation and improve mobility, especially in the hips.
 Nerve flossing is also known as:

 The exercises can be done at home with no equipment and simple instructions.
-When used in combination with other treatments, like chiropractic and physical therapy the effectiveness is increased.
-Consult with a doctor or doctor of chiropractic for an accurate diagnosis, because what is causing sciatica helps significantly to determine the best treatment plan.
+The effectiveness is increased when combined with other treatments, like chiropractic and physical therapy.
+Consult with a doctor or doctor of chiropractic for an accurate diagnosis because what is causing sciatica helps significantly to determine the best treatment plan.

-These are simple exercises but they are still exercises that require following safety guidelines to prevent injury or pain.
+These are simple exercises but still, require following safety guidelines to prevent injury or pain.
 These include:

-True nerve flossing is an active movement with motion otherwise, it is just stretching.
+True nerve flossing is an active movement with motion; otherwise, it just stretches.